What is a Close Ended Question?

 Conversely, here are a few problems concerning the use of this question style:

-- These require the surveyor to have an in-depth knowledge of the project/question topic.
-As close ended questions limit respondents to a set number of answer choices, each question and answer must be consistent and clear within the context of their topic, and must reflect the aims of the research.
+- These require an in-depth knowledge of the project/question topic.
+As close ended questions have a set list of answers, they must be consistent and clear.
+Any ambiguity can affect your results and completion rate.

-- Writing too many answer choices may deter or confuse respondents, so you should only provide the most important and relevant options.
+- Too many answer choices may deter or confuse respondents, so you should only provide the most important and relevant options.
+See our article on Writing Survey Answers.

-- The format of close ended questions may be too simple for more complex issues, i.e. respondents have no room to expand their answer.
+- The format of close ended questions may be too simple for more complex issues.
+I.e. respondents have no room to expand their answer if they want to.

-- You’d need a larger set of responses to derive any statistical significance from your results.
-Therefore, you’ll have to put into survey distribution.
+- You’d need a larger set of responses to find any statistical significance.

 Tips for using Close Ended Questions

-- Keep questions simple and clear!
-As respondent’s will have to choose from a preset list of answers, your questions should be should be specific and concise.
+As respondents will have to choose from a preset list of answers, your questions should be should be specific and concise.

-- Relevant answer choices!
-Ensure that respondents can understand each answer choice in the context of the question.
+Ensure that respondents can understand each answer choice in the context of your question.

-- Provide a range of answer options!
-These types of questions not only require you to fully understand your topic, but also to understand and anticipate respondent answer choices.
+Not only do you need to fully understand your topic, but also to understand and anticipate respondent answer choices.

 How to Analyse Close Ended Questions

 Once you’ve completed your project, and distributed it, it’ll be time to analyse those long-awaited results.
-We provide everything you’ll need to achieve this, including:
+KwikSurveys provides everything you’ll need to achieve this, including:

 Data Tables: These contain the weighted average, standard deviation, and total number of responses for each question.